OpenEvalProject/evals/manuscripts/elife-88838/v1/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/88838/elife-88838-fig3-v1.jpg)

 **Figure 3.:** (A, B) Boxplots show number of occurrences of specified behavior in 10-min observation periods before (Pre-Stim) and during (Stim 1, Stim 2) playback of mating or restraint vocal sequences (nMating = 7, nRestraint = 6).
 Note that playback sequences during Stim 1 and Stim 2 periods were identical within each group.
 During playback, the restraint group increased still-and-alert behavior compared to the mating group (A) (context: F(1,11) = 9.6, p = 0.01, ŋ2 = 0.5), and increased flinching behavior (B) (time*context: F(1.1,12.2) = 6.3, p = 0.02, ŋ2 = 0.4) compared to the Pre-Stim baseline and to the mating group.
 (C–E) Boxplots show differential release of acetylcholine (ACh), dopamine (DA), and 5-hydroxyindoleacetic acid (5-HIAA) relative to the Pre-Stim period, during mating and restraint vocal playback (nMating = 9, nRestraint = 7).
 (C) Significant differences in ACh for restraint (increase) playback in Stim 1 and Stim 2 vs males in mating playback (Main effect of context: F(1,14) = 22.6, p < 0.001, ŋ2 = 0.62).
 (D) Significant differences for DA for mating (increase) vs restraint playback (Main effect of context: F(1,14) = 7.4, p = 0.02, ŋ2 = 0.35).
 (E) No significant changes in 5-HIAA during vocal playback in male mice (context: F(1,14) = 1.36, p = 0.3, ŋ2 = 0.09).
 (A–E) Statistical testing examined time windows within groups for behavioral observations and all intergroup comparisons within time windows for both behavior and neuromodulator data.
 Only normalized neuromodulators in Stim 1 and Stim 2 were used for statistical comparisons.
 Only significant tests are shown.
 Repeated measures generalized linear model (GLM): *p < 0.05, **p < 0.01, ***p < 0.001 (Bonferroni post hoc test).
 Time windows comparison: 95% confidence intervals.
 See Data analysis section in Materials and methods for description of box plots.
-See Figure 3—source data 1–4 for all numerical data for Figures 3—6.Figure 3—source data 1.Figures 3—6.Figure 3—source data 2.Figures 3—6.Figure 3—source data 3.Figures 3, 4 and 6.Figure 3—source data 4.Figures 3—5.
+See Figure 3—source data 1–4 for all numerical data for Figures 3—6.

 As male and female mice emit different vocalizations during courtship and mating (Finton et al., 2017; Grimsley et al., 2013; Neunuebel et al., 2015; Sales, 1972), we tested whether playback of vocal interactions associated with mating (Figure 1A) results in different behavioral and neurochemical responses in listening male and female mice.
 Since our testing included both estrus and non-estrus females, we further examined the estrous effect on neurochemical release and behavioral reactions.